ddev/ddev.com/src/content/blog/value-proposition.md

 ---
-title: "What Makes DDEV So Valuable?"
+title: "Why Should We Support DDEV Financially?"
 pubDate: 2023-05-24
-summary: "Why is DDEV so valuable to teams, organizations, and individuals?"
+summary: "Explaining the value of DDEV that makes financial support of the project worth doing"
 author: Randy Fay
 featureImage:
     src: /img/blog/2023/05/developers-at-table.png